 Want to join us?

 • If you’re an MMD Book Club member, you don’t need to do anything.
 You can access the class whenever you’d like.

 • Want to join the MMD Book Club?
 Do so right here.

 I hope this class gives you the information you need to get more out of your reading life—and your bullet journal—in 2017.
-I hope you can join us!
+Happy journaling, and happy reading!